isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-test-your-yards-soil-texture/index.md

 The feel test is a quick, hands-on method that provides an immediate, though less precise, assessment of your soil texture.
 **Tools You'll Need:** * A small handful of soil sample * A spray bottle or cup of water **Steps:**
 1. **Collect Soil Sample:** Take a small amount of soil (about a tablespoon) from a few inches below the surface.
 2. **Moisten the Soil:** Slowly add water, a few drops at a time, to the soil and knead it thoroughly between your fingers.
-You want to achieve the consistency of moist putty or play-doh – moist enough to hold together but not sticky or dripping.
+You want to achieve the consistency of moist putty or play-doh â€“ moist enough to hold together but not sticky or dripping.
 3. **Form a Ball:** Try to roll the moist soil into a ball. * If it doesn't form a ball and crumbles, it's likely **sandy**.
 * If it forms a weak ball but breaks easily, it's likely **sandy loam** or **silt**.
 4. **Form a Ribbon:** If the ball holds, place it between your thumb and forefinger and gently press, pushing the soil out to form a flat ribbon.
 Try to push it as long as possible without it breaking.
 * **No Ribbon / Crumbly:** **Sand** or **Loamy Sand** * **Ribbon less than 1 inch:** **Silt Loam** or **Sandy Loam** * **Ribbon 1-2 inches:** **Loam**, **Silty Loam**, or **Sandy Clay Loam** * **Ribbon longer than 2 inches:** **Clay Loam** or **Clay** 5. **Evaluate Feel:** * **Gritty:** Rub the soil between your fingers.
 A gritty feel indicates a high percentage of **sand**. * **Silky/Smooth:** A smooth, flour-like feel indicates **silt**.
 * **Sticky/Slippery:** A sticky, plastic-like, or slippery feel indicates **clay**.